-When considering any application to dispose of radioactive waste, SEPA is guided by the radiological protection principles recommended by the International Commission on Radiological Protection in ICRP60 and given effect within the European Community by the 13 May 1996 Council Directive 96/29/Euratom, referred to as the Basic Safety Standards Directive (BSS Directive 96).
+When considering any application to dispose of radioactive waste, SEPA is guided by the radiological protection principles recommended by the International Commission on Radiological Protection in ICRP 6026 and given effect within the European Community by the 13 May 1996 Council Directive 96/29/Euratom.
 In May 2000 the Scottish Executive issued a Direction, the Radioactive Substances (Basic Safety Standards) (Scotland) Direction 2000, to SEPA specifying the duty of the Agency to observe the requirements of the Directive.

-For radioactive substances, the system of protection is based on three principles; (i) justification of a practice, (ii) optimisation of protection and (iii) the application of individual dose limits.
+For radioactive substances, the system of protection is based on three principles; (i) justification of a practice, (ii) optimisation of protection, and (iii) the application of individual dose and risk limits.

-4.3.1 Justification
+5.1 Justification